SauceBucket/BeatmapSharing/plans.md

  issue if song directories that do not have set ids yet (i.e. your maps you made but not uploaded) mucking up the process.

+make a tool to compare two text files and remove duplicate song ids from the list so you dont download songs twice (using ppys resources and your own more than necessary)